As life slowly starts to return to normal, you might be thinking about (or dreading) returning to the gym.

 Am I in the right headspace?

-As we explored in a previous blog post, your mental preparation for a return to physical activity is just as important as your physical readiness.
+As we explored in a previous blog post, our mental preparation for a return to physical activity is just as important as your physical readiness.

 A good tip is to practice specific movements you’d usually do at the gym at home.
-This will prepare your mind and body to get back to moving smoothly as well as increase your confidence to return to the gym.
+This will prepare your mind and body to get back to moving smoothly and increase your confidence to return to the gym.

 Have I physically prepared?